-Chase Sapphire Preferred will also help you earn free flights over time, giving 2 points per $1 spent on travel and dining (1 per $1 on everything else).
-And its $95 annual fee is waived for the first year.
+Chase Sapphire Preferred will also help you earn free flights over time, giving 5 points per $1 spent on travel purchased through Chase, 2 points per $1 on all other travel purchases, 3 points per $1 on dining and online grocery purchases, 3 points per $1 on select streaming services, and 1 point per $1 on all other purchases.
+And it has a $95 annual fee.
 But for all that if offers, Sapphire Preferred is still a general travel card.
 That means it lacks a lot of the perks normally found on airline-specific cards, such as free checked bags and priority boarding.
 The Citi / AAdvantage Platinum Select World Elite Mastercard offers both.
-It also gives 50,000 bonus miles when you spend $2,500 in the first three months, plus 2 miles per $1 spent on American Airlines purchases, dining and gas.
+And it gives 50,000 miles when you spend $2,500 in the first 3 months, plus 2 miles per $1 spent on American Airlines purchases, dining and gas.

 Sometimes, airline credit cards will actually say straight up that they’ll give you free flights, rather than a certain number of miles worth a certain amount in airfare.
-And several airline cards currently offer companion tickets – allowing a guest to travel with you for free – as part of your sign-up bonus, as an annual renewal bonus or both.
-The British Airways Signature Visa is a good example.
-Also, it’s worth noting that you will need good to excellent credit to qualify for most of these cards.
+Plus, several airline cards currently offer companion tickets – allowing a guest to travel with you for free (or close to it) – as part of your sign-up bonus, as an annual renewal bonus or both.
+The Platinum Delta SkyMiles card is a good example.

 Free flight credit cards obviously offer a lot of perks.
 And while you will likely have to contend with an annual fee, the card should more than pay for itself if you travel a lot and take advantage of all the benefits at your disposal.
 Just make sure to pay your entire balance each month so that interest charges don’t cancel out your rewards earnings.
+Also, it’s worth noting that you will need good to excellent credit to qualify for most of these cards.